Page Navigation Menu, Header and Footers.

 Introduction #

-The Administrator can make significant changes to the site’s appearance and functionality, by editing the Navigation Menu in the header and the information contained within the Footer.
+The Administrator can make significant changes to the site’s appearance and functionality by editing the Navigation Menu in the header and the information contained within the Footer.
 This information is visible on all web pages across the website.
-In WordPress, the header and footer together with related features, are termed templates.
+In WordPress, the header and footer, with related features, are termed templates.

-The Navigation Menu is the set of links that sit across the top of the web page and provide the site visitor with a route to navigate to different pages within the site.
-This guide explains how to edit the Navigation Menu and Footer to provide the layout required.
+The Navigation Menu is the set of links at the top of the web page, providing the site visitor with a route to navigate to different pages within the site.
+This guide explains how to edit the Header, including the Navigation Menu and Footer.

-It should be noted that while a user with the role of an Editor can create pages, they require the Administrator to add any page to the main menu structure.
+A user with the Editor role can create pages, but they require the Administrator to add any page to the main menu structure.
 However, an Editor can create a link-based menu within a page, as discussed here.
-This process can, if not carefully controlled, lead to the possibility of orphan pages within the website.
-It is recommended that the u3a committee and the Website Administrator agree on a policy regarding this matter during the planning of the website.
+This process can, if not carefully controlled, lead to orphan pages within the website.
+It is recommended that the u3a committee and the Website Administrator agree a suitable policy during the planning stage.

 Selecting the Header or Footer for editing #

 In WordPress, the Front Page template takes precedence over all other templates.
-Hence if the Front Page header and footer are edited, the changes will reflect across all the posts and pages in the site, unless a page or post is assigned to another template.
+Hence, if the Front Page header and footer are edited, the changes will occur across all posts and pages,, unless a page or post is assigned to another template.

 Within the SiteWorks Theme, the Header and Footer are configured as individual patterns.
 They can be accessed by: